- My LS

 - there has been a relevant change in their personal circumstances e.g. having children might increase vulnerability when exposed to child trauma

-- they are experiencing other stressors which lower coping resources.
+- they're experiencing other stressors which lower coping resources.

 So how can lawyers help themselves and what is the role of their employers?

-What should I do if I have been exposed to trauma?
+What should I do if I've been exposed to trauma?

 - Be kind to yourself.
 Your heart and humanity enable you to achieve personally and professionally.
 But when you are exposed to trauma, you need to use those attributes to support yourself as well as others